Adorned for variegated leaves, Philodendron Jose Buono stays upbeat with minimal care despite being one of the rare Philodendrons.

 Philodendron Jose Buono for Sale

-Unlike other Philodendrons, Jose Buono is comparatively expensive to buy and costs over $100.
+Unlike other Philodendrons, Jose Buono is comparatively expensive and costs over $100.

 Thanks to the internet, Philodendron Jose is easy to find, although they are rare species of Philodendron.